protobufjs/bytebuffer.js/README.md

 ByteBuffer.js - A Java-like ByteBuffer
 ======================================
-Provides a Java-like ByteBuffer implementation using typed arrays.
+Provides a Java-like, Netty-inspired ByteBuffer implementation using typed arrays.
 It also tries to abstract a bit of the complexity away by providing convenience methods for those who just want to write stuff without caring about signed, unsigned and the actual bit sizes.
 It's also used for the cross-platform multiplayer component in [eSoccer](http://www.esoccer.me), a HTML5 game developed at [University of Applied Sciences Bonn](http://www.h-brs.de).

 ByteBuffer [![Build Status](https://travis-ci.org/dcodeIO/ByteBuffer.js.png?branch=master)](https://travis-ci.org/dcodeIO/ByteBuffer.js)
 ----------